Banks slow crisis money repayment to ECB

-FRANKFURT (Reuters) - Banks will pay back only another 3.5 billion euros ($4.8 billion) of emergency three-year loans from the European Central Bank in a second repayment window next week, suggesting a whopping 137 billion handed back this week was a one-off show of strength.
+FRANKFURT (Reuters) - Banks will pay back only another 3.5 billion of emergency 3-year loans from the European Central Bank in a second repayment window next week, suggesting a whopping 137 billion handed back this week was a one-off show of strength.

 Financial markets were shocked by the scale of last week’s repayment, which slashed the amount of cash floating around the euro zone’s banking system and encouraged hope that the region’s lenders are in better shape than some had feared.